malte-b/musical_env_bike/documentation.md

 Initially, we wanted to become part of the *Sonic Bike* project.
 But due to the COVID-19 pandemic, we decided to use recorded CSV data instead of the bikes with live data.
 Moreover, we play our strength in programming skills and use a Python script to step through the data and preprocess it.
 The original *Sonic Bike* project directly deals with the data in PD vanilla.
 We decided to change this approach because we are new to PD (*Pure Data*), and data preprocessing seems to be better supported in python since PD is mainly used as an interactive multimedia software.
 A more detailed overview of our current approach can be found in the next section.

 ### 5.)
 Methods
-On the way from the pure air particulate pollution data to a meaningful sonification we have to deal with multiple challenges.
+On the way from the pure air particulate pollution data to a meaningful sonification, we have to deal with multiple challenges.
-We prepare the data and map different dimensions of the data to pitch, volume etc. to generate a telling sound.
-Finally we use OSC (*Open Sound Control*) to send the processed information to PD.
+We prepare the data and map different dimensions of the data to pitch, volume, etc., to generate a telling sound.
+Finally, we use OSC (*Open Sound Control*) to send the processed information to PD.
 Here we read the messages as notes and play them with a synthesizer.
-In the following sections we take a more detailled look into each step we take to successfully hear the sonified data in the end.
+In the following sections, we take a more detailed look into each step we take to hear the sonified data in the end successfully.

 <!-- 3) Methods used: Generally ☺.
 Please ensure the communication of a suitable portfolio of project aims.
 E.g., why is it necessary to mimick chords, why do you create a rhythm etc.?
 Simpler approaches might be more suited to help listeners understand levels of air pollution in diagnostically straightforward ways.
 Maybe you have artistic aims?
 That’s good, just explain them. -->

 #### Data Preparation
 Air pollution is different in every location.
 This is why *Kaffe Matthews* and her team cannot simply take the bikes from Lisboa to another city but have to adapt some thresholds to different levels to generate meaningful sonification in different areas.
-Right know *Kaffe Matthews* is working in Berlin.
+Right now *Kaffe Matthews* is working in Berlin.
 She gathered PM data in seven rides she did in her neighborhood.
 The following figure shows raincloud violin plots with the distribution of the PM values for all seven rides.

 ![PM Raincloud Plots](https://raw.githubusercontent.com/malte-b/musical_env_bike/readme_images/readme_images/pm_raincloud.png)

-Looking at the plot we find that the distribution of PM2.5 and PM10 nearly seem to be the same.
+Looking at the plot, we find that the distribution of PM2.5 and PM10 nearly seem to be the same.
 This can be explained by the definition of PM ("Particulate Matter").
 PM1 describes the amount of µg/m³ of particles smaller than 1 µm.
 PM2.5 includes the amount of µg/m³ of particles	smaller than 2.5 µm.
 And PM10 contains the amount of µg/m³ of particles	smaller than 10 µm.
 All particles that are smaller than 1 µm or 2.5 µm are smaller than 10 µm as well.
 If there are only a few particles with a size between 2.5 and 10 µm, the PM10 values equal the PM2.5 values most of the time.

-For sonification we want to use the PM data to manipulate different aspects of the auditory represantation.
-If PM2.5 and PM10 values behave the same most of the time the sound representation hardly becomes exiting and meaningful to the listener.
+For sonification, we want to use the PM data to manipulate different aspects of the auditory representation.
+If PM2.5 and PM10 values behave the same most of the time, the sound representation hardly becomes exciting and meaningful to the listener.
 This is why we decided to subtract the smaller PM values of the bigger ones for each data point.
-This way we generate something we call "disjoint PM".
+This way, we generate something we call "disjoint PM".
 As expected, the following plot proves that the distribution of the PM values becomes more distinct for the "disjoint PM".

 ![Disjoint PM Raincloud Plots](https://raw.githubusercontent.com/malte-b/musical_env_bike/readme_images/readme_images/disjoint_pm_raincloud.png)

-One thing we have to keep in mind is that we have to use the original PM data when comparing to legal thresholds.
-To ensure human health there are statutory thresholds by the EU and more strict recommendations by the WHO.
+We have to keep in mind that we have to use the original PM data when comparing it to legal thresholds.
+There are statutory thresholds by the EU and more strict recommendations by the WHO to ensure human health.
 All average limits per year are presented in the following table (thresholds according to [[2]](#air-pollution)):

 |          | PM 1     | PM 2.5   | PM 10    |
 | -------- | -------- | -------- | -------- |